BenHmidaMohammadAli/Card-Game/README.md

 python main.py

-- Use "Copy/Past" from teminal to choose your cards to playa
+- Use "Copy/Past" from teminal to choose your cards to play

 - In my code :